 Step 4: Verify the License Details

 After finding the broker in the FSCA database, check that the license number and details match what is provided on the broker’s website.
-Ensure that the broker is authorized to offer the specific trading services you are interested in.
+Ensure that the broker is authorised to offer the specific trading services you are interested in.

 How WR Trading Tested the Best Forex Brokers in South Africa